Frederic-vW/moodle-utils/README.md

 **Question (un/-fold)**

-This snippet has a piece of html code and a piece of javascript to implement a question/answer text box, where the answer is toggled by clicking.
+This html/javascript snippet implements a question/answer text box, where the answer is toggled by clicking.
 To make it work, your *question* needs an html `id` attribute starting with `id=q-`, and a matching *answer* id-attribute starting with `a-`.
 In the example below, the matching `id` pair is: `id=q-test` in the question, and `id=a-test` for the answer.
 If you use several questions in one html file, choose a different suffix (`-test` in the example) for each question.

 **html** part:
 ```html